 Pain relief medications such as ibuprofen paracetamol – or any anti-inflammatory medication – will help with the swelling around your heel.
 That being said, don’t expect this to work its magic if you keep standing on your feet all day with little rest for the pain.
 Make sure those pain meds are taken in conjunction with some much-need rest.

-While you’re resting, apply ice to help with the inflammation and keep off your feet.
+While you’re resting, keep your feet elevated and apply ice to help with the inflammation.

 Support yourself with the Lightfeet Insole

-The Lightfeet Support Insole is specifically designed to help with plantar: the insert in your shoe will align the biomechanical forces of your standing and walking to reduce tissue stress.
-It will improve the alignment of your joints, bones, muscles and tendons and work to reduce the recurrence of heel pain.
-Quick, inexpensive and effective – that’s how you look after your feet.
+The Lightfeet Support Insole is designed to help support the plantar.
+In conjunction with your shoe it aligns the biomechanic forces of your standing and walking posture to reduce tissue stress.
+It also improves the alignment of your joints, bones, muscles and tendons and work to reduce the recurrence of heel pain.

 The brand new Lightfeet SUPPORT insole offers unparalleled support, fit and comfort.